martinpickering64/martinpickering.com/content/posts/authorisation-in-asp.net-core.md

 title = "Authorisation in ASP.Net Core"

 +++
-Security \[_in software_\] is the collective term for five principles: Identity, Authentication, Authorisation, Integrity, Privacy and Non-Repudiation.
+Security \[_in software_\] is the collective term for six principles: Identity, Authentication, Authorisation, Integrity, Privacy and Non-Repudiation.
 This Post is about how Authorisation can be added to an ASP.Net Core Web Application.

 Authorisation determines what a user can do.
 The identity of a User can be authenticated or anonymous.
 Authenticated meaning that the offered Identity has successfully traversed some Authentication mechanism, whilst anonymous meaning that Authentication has not occurred.